 It produces emerald green and Georgia green oxidised glass, as well as deadleaf green, dark olive green, champagne green, UV green and antique green as reduced glass.

 Most reduced glass is not pure green but a yellow-amber colour or a dark green, because it contains iron pyrite.
 Iron pyrite is included to create a specific colour or for additional physical properties that make the product less prone to UV penetration.
 This is especially beneficial for manufacturers whose product can be damaged by UV light.

-The amber coloured glass well known for reflecting UV rays, and it does indeed make the best choice, but the colour is considered less attractive and so most brands prefer to choose a green bottle, which is why it is necessary to mix chrome flour with iron pyrite to create the green shade the customer is looking for, while still retaining some of the effectiveness of its UV reflecting qualities.
+The amber coloured glass well known for reflecting UV rays, and it does indeed make the best choice, but the colour is considered less attractive and so most brands prefer to choose a green bottle, which is why it is necessary to mix iron chromite flour with iron pyrite to create the green shade the customer is looking for, while still retaining some of the effectiveness of its UV reflecting qualities.

 This is one of the reasons you’ll find spirits in clear bottles on the shelves, while beer is always in brown or green; beer is particularly sensitive to UV light while clear spirits are not.

 Chromite flour is a compound most people aren’t even aware exists, or have any idea the contribution its properties has on our daily lives.
 Even those who work with products produced with chromite powder often aren’t aware that it is contributing to making their lives easier and safer.

 A huge majority of people end their day or start their weekend with a bottle of beer, completely unaware that the beautiful deep green shades are achieved with the use of chromite flour.